Formal Specification for Authorization: Clarity Before Implementation

 This is a blog post about the trade-offs I’ve observed during agile software delivery with test driven development (TDD).
 Agile and TDD are amazing, and I use them daily.
 My hope is that by raising awareness about the trade-offs of our decisions, while applying Agile and TDD, will help us make better decisions.

-Agile software development Agile software development is a balance of two priorities.
+Agile software development is a balance of two priorities.

 On the one hand, we need to develop an application that satisfies the current requirements completely, correctly and economically.